choas/choas.github.io/_posts/2020-03-13-pizza-dough.md

 Let’s start:

-- Mix all the ingredients
+- mix all the ingredients
 - watch the video [how to stretch and fold](https://youtu.be/zgz0oAhgwyg?t=303)
 - 0:30 first time stretch and fold
 - 1:00 2nd stretch and fold